suyashb95/wordbot/README.md

 ===============================

 This is a Telegram bot which fetches word definitions, synonyms, antonyms, usage examples and the word of the day from the Internet.
-It uses Wordnik's API to fetch data.
+It uses Wordnik's and Urbandictionary's API to fetch data.

 ![alt tag](http://i.imgur.com/Jhvxues.png)